robseb/rsyocto/README.md

 By default the specifications of these two development tools are not compatible to each other.
 To handle this issue **I designed a custom build flow to progress the output Linux files of the Yocto project and to create all necessary boot stages**.

 This build system consists of an Ubuntu Linux and a *CentOS* Linux part.
 On *CentOS* was an *Altera* script used to generate the boot images.
-With re-design of the bootflow of *Intel* SoC-FPGAs with the SoC EDS Version 19.1 it was essential for me to design an new build system that can run on a single development computer (Ubuntu Linux or *CentOS*) and generate all required bootloaders fully automatically.
+With re-design of the bootflow of *Intel* SoC-FPGAs with the SoC EDS Version 19.1 it was essential for me to design an new build system that can run on a single development computer (Ubuntu Linux or *CentOS*) and generate all required bootloaders fully automatically. **My implementation has the big benefit, that it enables the generation of complete custom Linux versions with own FPGA Projects by just running a Python script.
+A deep Linux knowledge is for this process not required.**
 <br>

 **My first approach to design this Linux Distribution**